 Note the automatic indenting that occurs as you type the code.
-C++ uses indenting to make programs more readable, and the editor automatically indents each line of code that you enter, based on what was in the previous line.
+C++ uses indenting to make programs more readable, and the editor automatically indents each line of code that you enter based on what was in the previous line.
+You can change the indenting by selecting the Tools \Rightarrow Options . . . menu item to display the Options dialog.
+Selecting Text Editor \Rightarrow C/C++ \Rightarrow Tabs in the left pane of the dialog displays the indenting options in the right pane.
+The editor inserts tabs by default, but you can change it to insert spaces if you want.

 You can also see the syntax color highlighting in action as you type.
-Some elements of the program are shown in different colors as the editor automatically assigns colors to language elements depending on what they are.
+Some elements of the program are shown in different colors, as the editor automatically assigns colors to language elements depending on what they are.

 The preceding code is the complete program.
-You probably noticed a couple of differences compared to the code generated by the Application wizard in the previous example.
+You probably noticed a couple of differences compared to the code generated by the application wizard in the previous example.
 There's no #include directive for the stdafx.h file.
 You don't have this file as part of the project here because you are not using the precompiled headers facility.
-The name of the function here is main; before it was \tmain.
-In fact all ISO/ANSI C++ programs start execution in a function called main().
-Microsoft also provides for this function to be called wmain when Unicode characters are used and the name \tmain is defined to be either main or wmain, depending on whether or not the program is going to use Unicode characters.
-For the previous example, the name \tmain is defined behind the scenes to be main.
-You use the name main in all the ISO/ANSI C++ examples.
+The name of the function here is main; before it was tmain.
+In fact all ISO/IEC C++ programs start execution in a function called main().
+Microsoft also provides for this function to be called wmain when Unicode characters are used, and the name tmain is defined to be either main or wmain (in the tchar.h header file), depending on whether or not the program is going to use Unicode characters.
+In the previous example the name tmain is defined behind the scenes to be main.
+I'll use the standard name main in all the native C++ examples, which is why you need to change the Character Set property value for these projects to Not Set.

 The output statements are a little different.
-The first statement in main() is:
+The first statement in main() is the following:

-'''

 std::cout << "This is a simple program that outputs some text." << std::endl;

-'''

 You have two occurrences of the << operator, and each one sends whatever follows to std::cout, which is the standard output stream.
-First the string between double quotes is sent to the stream and then std::endl where std::endl is defined in the standard library as a newline character.
-Earlier you used the escape sequence \n for a newline character within a string between double quotes.
-You could have written the preceding statement as:
+First, the string between double quotes is sent to the stream, and then std::endl, where std::endl is defined in the standard library as a newline character.
+Earlier, you used the escape sequence \n for a newline character within a string between double quotes.
+You could have written the preceding statement as follows:

-'''

 std::cout << "This is a simple program that outputs some text.\n";

-'''